 Has your school had its fair share of resignations?
 Recruitment is a constant headache for schools, with the number of new teachers entering the profession and those leaving being at similar levels.

 Not only are there limited numbers of teachers, but you’re in competition with every other local school, usually looking for the same role.
 You only have to look at TES.co.uk to see pages of school advertisements.
 A quick search shows over 7,000 teaching vacancies live, all desperate for that elusive Teacher of… So how do you stand out?

 We’ll be honest and say that there’s no magic bullet here.
 But there are some quick wins.
 Take a closer look at some of those job listings and take some time to dig deeper and see what schools are actually saying about themselves.
 More importantly, what your school is saying about itself?

-The importance of your advertising should not be underestimated.
+The importance of your recruitment advertisement should not be underestimated.
 It’s usually the very first time a candidate will interact with your school, even before they hit your website.
 It’s your shop window and you have very little time to make a first impression.
 Get it wrong and you’ll be passed over in a matter of seconds.
 Leading to little interaction, few applications and unfilled vacancies.

 You’re busy and you probably see the advertisement writing job as a bit of a chore.
 Perhaps it’s something that you put off until the last minute and then throw together.
 It could even be that you’re just doing a ‘rinse and repeat’ of previous advertisements.
 But are these doing your school any justice and is your current process taking you away from other priorities?

 Tip 1: Walk in your candidate’s shoes